 Membership sites are the envy of many business owners, because they create long-term, loyal relationships and consistent revenue.

 After successfully launching a membership site, many owners begin to obsess with membership retention.
-Keeping members for the long term is the best way to make this offer profitable.
+And that’s for a good reason.
+Keeping members for the long-term is the number one way to make this offer profitable.

 Memberships give participants three important benefits: